tigard-tools/tigard/README.md

 ;
 ```

-Then, use -C to add the configuration file, and '+' to indicat it's in addition to the already installed config files:
+Then, use `-C +tigard.conf` to add the configuration file, and `-c tigard` to indicate your programmer:
 ```
-avrdude -C +tigard.conf
+avrdude -C +tigard.conf -c tigard
 ```

 # Debugging